vphantom/vpweb/README.md

 * A JS library
 * A collection of web components

-The components make use of the JS library and aim to be otherwise stand-alone.
-They don't even depend on the CSS library, which only serves to theme them.
-When possible, components are meant to be progressive enhancements.
+The components utilize the JS library while maintaining independence.
+They operate without relying on the CSS library, which serves solely for theming purposes.
+Whenever feasible, these components are designed as progressive enhancements.

 ### Status

 **WORKING PROTOTYPE** "It works for me."
 The APIs may still change significantly, bugs and browser incompatibilities may still abound.

-A stable version 1.0 is expected by the end of 2024.
+Development has resumed and a stable version 1.0 is expected by July 2025.

 See [TODO](TODO.md) for details of what's coming up.